What Happens To A Narcissist In The End: Better or Worse

 • Vindictiveness (“I’ll get you fired on New Year’s Eve.”).

-In fact, portraying themselves as perpetual ‘victims’ and indulging in self-pity are perhaps two of their most crucial jobs in life.
+In fact, portraying themselves as perpetual ‘unfortunates’ and indulging in self-pity are perhaps two of their most crucial jobs in life.

-Narcissists always see themselves as victims, no matter how many benefits they have grabbed from others.
+Narcissists always see themselves as being taken advantage of by others, no matter how many benefits they have grabbed from others.
 They hate you for exposing their cunning and pointing out their atrocities.

 The fact that they tend to forget things more also makes them bitter, since they can no longer boast of their high intelligence and superior cognitive abilities.

-Studies suggest that elderly people with narcissistic personality disorder are 80% more likely to develop dementia than the general population.
-A 2011 study found difficult or personality-disordered older people are more likely to get diagnosed with frontotemporal dementia.
+• A 2011 study found that difficult or personality-disordered older people are more likely to be diagnosed with frontotemporal dementia.

 As it is, our society has become increasingly obsessed with looking young and dressing right.
 In such an environment of “look great or go home,” aging is a terribly disturbing issue for a narcissist.